QBDev0ps/DevOps-Cloud-projects/Project5.md

 ### <br>File Backup and Timestamping<br/>

 In this project section, we will be focusing on backing up files and using timestamps.
 We will write a shell script that defines the source directory and backup directory paths.
 Then the script will create a timestamp using the current date and time and create a backup directory with the timestamp appended to its name.
 Next, the script will copy all files from the source directory to the backup directory using the **`cp`** command with the **`-r`** option to copy recursively.
-Finally, the script will display a message to indicate the completion of the backup process and show the path of the backup directory with the timestamp.We shall proceed to implement this by using the following steps:
+Finally, the script will display a message to indicate the completion of the backup process and show the path of the backup directory with the timestamp.
+We shall proceed to implement this by using the following steps:

 **Step 1:** On our terminal, we create a file that will be named _**backup.sh**_ using the follwing command: